masum184e/handbook/web/javascript.md

 console.log(executor(greet, "Alice")); // Hi Alice
 ```

+### Imperative Programming Style
-**Imperative Programming Style:** JavaScript also supports imperative programming, where tasks are defined step by step using constructs like loops, conditionals, and assignments.
+JavaScript also supports imperative programming, where tasks are defined step by step using constructs like loops, conditionals, and assignments.

 If it’s not Imperative Programming Style, that means you wouldn’t give the computer step-by-step instructions.
 Instead you might use a Declarative style (like SQL or HTML), where you just say what you want, not how to do it.